Two-Week Peru Itinerary: Must-See Places & Essential Tips

 Santa Catalina Monastery Arequipa

-In Arequipa, we stayed at Casona de Sillar and we liked the place as it is conveniently located in the city centre close to all amenities.
-The staff was very welcoming and booked a transfer to the bus station for us.
+In Arequipa, we stayed at Casona de Sillar, and we really liked it.
+The location is perfect, right in the city center and close to all amenities.
+The staff was incredibly welcoming and even arranged a transfer to the bus station for us.
+It made our stay more convenient and enjoyable!

 Two-Week Peru Itinerary: Exploring the Colca Canyon

-While in Arequipa, we went trekking the Colca Canyon on a 2-day tour.
-Located in the colorful Colca Valley which hosts pre-Inca-rooted inhabitants, and towns founded in Spanish colonial times, the Colca Canyon is one of the deepest canyons in the world.
-The Colca Valley is one of the most popular attractions of Peru and should be included in your two-week Peru itinerary!
+While in Arequipa, we embarked on a two-day trek in the Colca Canyon.
+This stunning canyon, located in the colorful Colca Valley, is home to pre-Inca inhabitants and towns founded during the Spanish colonial era.
+As one of the deepest canyons in the world, Colca Canyon is a must-see and should definitely be included in your two-week Peru itinerary!

 Colca Canyon Trekking

-The Colca Canyon Trek was one of the greatest experiences of the trip.
-Although we did enjoy the trekking, we must say it was challenging as it involved long walks on uneven pavements and hard and steep trails.
-If you’re looking for something easier, check out the Colca Canyon 2-day trip or the Colca Valley Tour.
+The Colca Canyon Trek was one of the most rewarding experiences of our trip.
+Though we loved it, the trek was physically demanding, with long walks on uneven paths.
+If you’re looking for an easier alternative, consider the Colca Canyon 2-day trip or the Colca Valley Tour.

 two weeks Peru itinerary Colca Canyon